UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ReadMe.md

 is, it's all or nothing and doesn't support use in an either or (traditional JIT runtime, or AOT).
 Somethings are not yet supporting AOT/Trimming scenarios.
-(In the case of the samples in this repo the DGML graph builder used employs XML serialization, which in turn requires dynamic reflection to work.)
-So, as great a feature AOT is it is not without issues at present.
+(In the case of the samples in this repo the DGML graph builder used employs XML serialization, which in turn requires dynamic reflection to work.
+[So that has an AOT friendly replacement]) So, as great a feature AOT is it is not without issues at present.
 Perhaps over time it will become the normal state and more libraries will build in a way as to support it.
 (This library has a motivation to go there in that it's broader use is specifically for AOT code generation!
 Thus it's a bit on the "bleeding edge" of things.)